 This imbalance may also cause you to experience an increase in appetite.
 Which means keeping to your plan to eat a healthy diet more difficult than it needs to be.

-If you really want to see the scale move, put your focus on finding a truly healthy diet and consider a gentle form of exercise such as walking for just 10-15 minutes per day as your best plan of action.
+If you really want to see the scale move, and your longer or more intense workouts are not working, put your focus on finding a truly healthy diet and consider a gentle form of exercise such as walking for just 10-15 minutes per day as your best plan of action.

 Regarding the 75 soft challenge checklist task, "Follow a Healthy Diet," this could mean many things to many people.